Yes! But it depends if you choose the standard mileage deduction or use the actual expense method.

 The actual expense method: With this method, instead of simply deducting your miles, you add up your entire set of actual expenses and deduct that amount.
 This method is more time-consuming but can yield a higher deduction in some situations.
 If you purchased a vehicle within the past year or you have a gas guzzler that is expensive to maintain, deducting your actual vehicle expenses may be a better option.
 You will be able to deduct depreciation expenses associated with car ownership.

-Important note: if you use the actual expense method in the first year that your car is operational for your business, you must continue to use the actual expenses method in future years.
+Important note: if you use the actual expense method in the first year that your car is operational for your business, you must continue to use the actual expense method in future years.

 Have a look at this page for more information on actual expenses.